Leading expertise meets advanced technology for world-class care, training and research.

 UW surgeons recently made history by giving a woman a new heart—a woman who had her first heart transplant 27 years earlier.
 They are the first in the U.S. to use a high-tech “heart in a box” to greatly extend the time a donor heart can stay healthy outside a body.
 In addition, UW Medicine has the most experienced teams in the region for multi-organ transplant, pancreas transplant, intestinal transplant, abdominal wall transplant, liver transplant, lung transplant, kidney transplant, face transplant and hand transplant.

 UW Medical Center’s Digestive Health Center is a regional resource for gastroenterology care, including surgery.
 Our multidisciplinary teams serve patients from throughout the United States and offer a full range of procedures for digestive disorders.
-Our gastrointestinal practice was ranked as a high-performing specialty by U.S. News & World Report, 2018-19.

 The Esophageal and Gastric Diseases Clinic at UW Medical Center evaluates the function of the digestive tract, focusing on the esophagus and the stomach, and provides surgical consultation by specialized surgeons.